fusioncharts/dev_centre_docs/chart-guide/chart-configurations/number-format.md

 Click [here](http://jsfiddle.net/fusioncharts/L6bzmLd7/ "@@open-newtab") to edit the above chart.

-A column 2D chart with automatic number formatting looks as the one given above.
+A column 2D chart with automatic number formatting looks like the one given above.
 The data for the chart is `12523, 14570.230, 17375` and `18235.79`.
 FusionCharts Suite XT automatically formats the number scaling by converting it to `K` and `M`.

 ## Customize Thousand and Decimal Separator